-OARC had an overdraft outstanding as of 31 December 2021 of RO 13.6 million (2020 - RO 0.8 million) carrying interest at 4.5% per annum.
+OARC had an overdraft outstanding as of 31 December 2022 of RO 0.54 million (2021 - RO 13.6 million) carrying fixed interest rate per annum.

-The company has created a commercial mortgage on all the assets and also assigned its rights on all the insurance proceeds related to project assets in favour of the lenders as a security against the borrowings.
+The company has created a commercial mortgage on all the assets and assigned its rights on all the insurance proceeds related to project assets in favor of the lenders as a security against the borrowings.